 - 4.1.
 MANDATORY REPORTING: Relevant Person's must, as a minimum requirement, meet the mandatory reporting requirements of the Relevant Child Protection Legislation.
+A failure to report any reasonable suspicion or knowledge that a Child/Young Person is, or is at risk of, being abused and/or neglected could result in criminal proceedings against that person under relevant State and Territory laws.
 A summary of each State and Territory's mandatory reporting obligations is set out in Appendix 2. - 4.2.
-Where a Relevant Organisation becomes aware of an Alleged Breach and the information known about that Alleged Breach is such that it would cause a reasonable person to suspect that a Child/Young Person is, or is at risk of, being abused and/or neglected: - 4.2.1. the Relevant Organisation must comply with, and procure compliance with, the requirements of Responding to Risk of Abuse and Harm to

-INT004 Safeguarding Children & Young People Policy Effective Date 1 March 2024
+Where a Relevant Organisation becomes aware of an Alleged Breach and the information known about that Alleged Breach is such that it would cause a reasonable person to suspect that a Child/Young Person is, or is at risk of, being abused and/or neglected: - 4.2.1. the Relevant Organisation must comply with, and procure compliance with, the requirements of Responding to Risk of Abuse and Harm to Children and Young People in Appendix 2.
+This includes waiting until statutory agencies have confirmed that they are either not responding to an allegation or have finalised any intervention they deem appropriate; - 4.2.2. no further action under the Netball Integrity Policy Framework, Conduct and Disciplinary Policy in relation to that Alleged Breach, except Provisional Action or Assessment, should occur until the obligations in 4.2.1 are complied with; and - 4.2.3. the Relevant Organisations must apply appropriate risk mitigation strategies to keep all Children/Young People safe while an allegation or complaint is being assessed/investigated.
+This may include interventions such as supervision, suspension, restriction of duties or temporary redeployment, or suspension or restriction of rights, privileges or benefits.